TheStreet Lowers CTO Realty Growth (NYSEAMERICAN:CTO) to C

-TheStreet lowered shares of CTO Realty Growth (NYSEAMERICAN:CTO – Get Rating) from a b- rating to a c rating in a research report released on Friday, TheStreetRatingsTable reports.
+CTO Realty Growth (NYSEAMERICAN:CTO – Get Rating) was downgraded by stock analysts at TheStreet from a “b-” rating to a “c” rating in a research report issued to clients and investors on Friday, TheStreetRatingsTable reports.

-A number of other equities analysts also recently issued reports on CTO.
-BTIG Research increased their target price on CTO Realty Growth from $67.00 to $72.00 and gave the stock a buy rating in a research note on Tuesday, March 8th.
-B. Riley increased their target price on CTO Realty Growth from $65.00 to $70.00 in a research note on Tuesday, March 1st.
-Jonestrading raised their price objective on CTO Realty Growth from $75.00 to $80.00 in a research note on Friday, April 29th.
-Finally, Zacks Investment Research downgraded CTO Realty Growth from a buy rating to a hold rating in a research note on Wednesday, March 2nd.
+A number of other equities analysts have also commented on the company.
+Jonestrading boosted their price objective on CTO Realty Growth from $75.00 to $80.00 in a research note on Friday, April 29th.
+B. Riley boosted their price objective on CTO Realty Growth from $65.00 to $70.00 in a research note on Tuesday, March 1st.
+Zacks Investment Research lowered CTO Realty Growth from a “buy” rating to a “hold” rating in a research note on Wednesday, March 2nd.
+Finally, BTIG Research boosted their price objective on CTO Realty Growth from $67.00 to $72.00 and gave the stock a “buy” rating in a research note on Tuesday, March 8th.

-CTO Realty Growth (NYSEAMERICAN:CTO – Get Rating) last issued its earnings results on Thursday, April 28th.
-The financial services provider reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.07 by ($1.24).
-CTO Realty Growth had a return on equity of 7.92% and a net margin of 42.61%.
-During the same period in the previous year, the company earned $0.97 EPS.
-As a group, research analysts forecast that CTO Realty Growth will post 4.64 EPS for the current year.
+CTO Realty Growth (NYSEAMERICAN:CTO – Get Rating) last announced its quarterly earnings results on Thursday, April 28th.
+The financial services provider reported ($0.17) earnings per share for the quarter, missing analysts’ consensus estimates of $1.07 by ($1.24).
+CTO Realty Growth had a net margin of 42.61% and a return on equity of 7.92%.
+During the same period in the prior year, the firm earned $0.97 earnings per share.
+As a group, research analysts predict that CTO Realty Growth will post 4.64 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 10th were issued a dividend of $1.08 per share.
-This represents a $4.32 dividend on an annualized basis and a yield of 6.87%.
-The ex-dividend date of this dividend was Wednesday, March 9th.
-This is a boost from CTO Realty Growth’s previous quarterly dividend of $1.00.
-CTO Realty Growth’s dividend payout ratio is 92.11%.

 CTO Realty Growth Company Profile (Get Rating)